Contents

 You have huge opportunities for financial inclusion and new access to financial services, but you also face regulatory complexity, inconsistent banking infrastructure, and users who might be experiencing digital financial services for the very first time.

-Some entrepreneurs that we have worked with say they only realized how tricky things were when early traction stalled or when onboarding dropped sharply because users struggled with something they thought was simple.
+Some smaller fintech firms that we have worked with say they only realized how tricky things were when early traction stalled or when onboarding dropped sharply because users struggled with something they thought was simple.

 Others ran into difficult conversations with regulators or underestimated how local behaviors shape adoption.
 Problems like these may suggest a product has deeper gaps, even when the idea itself is promising.